nmalkin/minesweeper/resources/README.md

 ### New game

 To start a new game, make a POST request to `/new`.
-This will return a string that represents the ID of your new game.
+You will need to include your `name` as a field in the request.
+In return, you'll get a string that represents the ID of your new game.
 You'll need it to keep playing.

 ### Opening cells